 - Insufficient breaks: Working for a prolonged period without a break can cause repetitive strain injuries and manual handling injuries.

 - Lack of equipment: Expecting employees to move goods using manual handling methods which are too heavy and require specialist equipment such as a forklift truck can further endanger the employee.

 If you have experienced a manual handling injury at work in an accident that was not your fault, you could be entitled to claim thousands of pounds in workplace accident compensation.
 Call Accident Claims UK, and based on accidents at work compensation examples comparable to yours, we will be able to estimate how much compensation you could receive from your manual handling injury claims.

 The answer is yes.
 Under the Health and Safety at Work etc. Act 1974, employers are liable for their employees’ health, safety, and welfare.
 That means if your employer required you to engage in manual handling activities but neglected to train you on how to conduct those activities safely, they are responsible for your injuries.
-This means that you could be able to make a manual handling claim for compensation.
+This means that you could be able to make a manual handling claim for compensation if inadequate training caused the injury.
 Call Accident Claims UK today to see if you can claim compensation.
 We’re looking forward to hearing from you.